lumeland/lume.land/docs/configuration/config-file.md

 ### caseSensitiveUrls

-Lume prevents to save two pages with the same URL.
+Lume prevents saving two pages with the same URL.
 By default pages with the same name but different case are considered the same page, for example `/about-us/` and `/About-Us/`.
-This behavior matches with the file system of Windows and MacOS that are case insensitive.
+This behavior matches Windows and MacOS' file systems, which are case insensitive.
 You can set this option to `true` to make it case sensitive, so both pages would be considered different.
 Note that this behavior is only compatible with Linux.

 ### includes